 Successful implementation of the NIS2 Directive requirements involves allocating the resources needed, including money, people, and technology:

-Estimate the budget for compliance activities.
+Estimate a budget for compliance activities.
 Planning will allow you to get executive approval for your compliance decisions and avoid unexpected expenses.
+There’s no one-size-fits-all scenario for planning a budget increase, as it varies depending on the cybersecurity measures already existing within your organization.

 Assign responsible employees.
 This step involves assembling a team responsible for achieving compliance.
 Such a team may include security analysts, compliance officers, and IT professionals.
 Clearly define the responsibilities of each team member, ensuring that everyone understands their role.